johann-solo/oliveandmango.github.io/site/content/blog/2019-05-05-vegan-spring-pasta-bake.md

 * 1 teaspoon dreid oregano
 * &frac12; teaspoon lemon zest
 * &frac14; teaspoon red pepper flakes
+* Add &frac12; tsp of dry harissa seasoning as optional

 ### Directions

 1. Fill a large pot with 1 inch of water and insert a steamer basket.
 Place the spinach and the garlic in the basket and bring to a boil.
 Cover and steam for 2 minutes, or until the spinach is wilted but still bright green.
 Remove the garlic and set aside.
 Scoop the spinach onto a kitchen towel or paper towels and squeeze out the excess water.
 Roughly chop.
 2. In a blender, place the garlic, cashews, water, lemon juice, salt, and a few grinds of black pepper.
 Porcess until creamy.
-3. In a medium bowl, mix together the tofu, steamed spinach, oregano, lemon zest, red pepper flakes, and a few grinds of black pepper.
+3. In a medium bowl, mix together the tofu, steamed spinach, oregano, lemon zest, red pepper flakes, harissa (if using) and a few grinds of black pepper.
 Stir in the cashew.
 Taste and add more salt, if desired.

 Adapted from _Very Well Fit_ and _Love and Lemons_